Associate Professor of Law, Director of Clinical Legal Education

 I believe that teaching through practical work impacts the way students learn, and it ultimately instils critical thinking skills.
 In addition, I have found that experiential learning through pro bono work facilitates students in developing empathy.

 I am also a University of Exeter Senator for the College of SSIS.

 Hope to see you around!

 I am pleased to supervise students interested in the areas of Access to Justice, Alternative Dispute Resolution, Trusts, and Company Law.

 External impact and engagement

 I am the Director of Clinical Legal Education and oversee the Community Law Clinic.
-The CLC hosts the Access to Justice Clinic, the Immigration Law Clinic, the Exeter Environmental Law and ELF Exeter Clinic, the Insurance Law Clinic, and the ECF Clinic are staffed by students, lecturers, and practitioners.
+The CLC hosts the Access to Justice Clinic, the Immigration Law Clinic, the Exeter Environmental Law and ELF Exeter Clinic, the Insurance Law Clinic, Benefits Clinic, Wills Clinic, and the ECF Clinic, which are staffed by students, lecturers, and practitioners.
 These clinics provide free legal services to individuals in the Southwest.